 The baby’s body has filled immeasurably.
 It has begun to crowd its living quarters.

-At almost 5 inches in length and weighing nearly 4 ounces, the baby can coordinate the movement of its arms and legs, though his or her mother will not likely feel it yet.
+At almost 13 cm (5 inches) in length and weighing nearly 110g (4 ounces), the baby can coordinate the movement of its arms and legs, though his or her mother will not likely feel it yet.